top of page

 What role do you believe art plays in society, and how do you envision your work contributing to the artistic dialogue?

-I believe everything that surrounds us is art, not only paintings in museums, but even the design of our furniture or the covers of the books we read.
-So, it impacts us every day and everywhere.
-I would love to believe my art entertains people and makes their lives a bit more whimsical and adds a bit of magic to their everyday life.
+I believe everything around us is art—not only the paintings in museums but also the design of our furniture and the covers of the books we read.
+Art impacts us every day and everywhere.
+I hope my art entertains people, making their lives a bit more whimsical and adding a touch of magic to their everyday experiences.

 I would love to believe my art entertains people and makes their lives a bit more whimsical and adds a bit of magic to their everyday life.